 Without question, managing people effectively requires strong leadership.
-Are these leadership qualities easily teachable?
-What exactly characterizes good leadership qualities?
+Are leadership qualities easily teachable?
+What exactly characterizes good leadership?
 And what are the significant gender differences between masculine and feminine leadership styles?

 Abbot Primate Notker Wolf, OSB, was born in 1940 in Bad Grönenbach, Bavaria, Germany.
 He serves at Sant'Anselmo in Rome as the highest-ranking member of the Confederation of Benedictines.
 In this role, he travels the world visiting Benedictine communities.
 He speaks thirteen languages and is an enthusiastic and diverse musician.
 An integral part of Wolf's Christian spirituality is interreligious dialogue-that is, "loving the world of the other."
 An expert on leadership, he is frequently sought out by religious and business communities alike.